-Audits can be tiered for greatest effectiveness - meaning self-audits can be performed by individuals who are those performing the work and internal audits can be performed by managements and peers within the facility.
+Audits can be tiered for greatest effectiveness - meaning self-audits can be performed by individuals who are performing the work and internal audits can be performed by managements and peers within the facility.

-Most effective audits are structured not only to ensure that the facility's GBAC STARTM program is being implemented, but can be used to collect GBAC STARTM program measures and metrics, as a GAP analysis tool, or a training and knowledge assessment tool.
+Most effective audits are structured not only to ensure that the facility's GBAC STAR Facility Accreditation Program is being implemented but can be used to collect GBAC STAR Facility Accreditation Program measures and metrics, as a GAP analysis tool, or a training and knowledge assessment tool.